ashthemech/AutoCAD-Essential-Training/README.md

   Key Takeaways:
   * Learned about individual object properties and object properties grouped by layer.
-  * Learned how to change individual properties into layer properties and correct line type scale in the object properties maanger.
+  * Learned how to change individual properties into layer properties and correct line type scale in the object properties manager.
   * Learned how to use isolate and hide objects to obscure parts of the drawing in congested areas.
-  * Learned how to create a new layer, delete an uneeded layer, and change the layers of objects through the layer panel.
+  * Learned how to create a new layer, delete an unneeded layer, and change the layers of objects through the layer panel.
+  * Explored the various layer tools available on the layers panel, like freeze/thaw, on/off, make current and match.
+  * Learned how to create new layer states and their purpose.

 <details>
  <summary> GND Floor Plan_REV5.dwg - Objects & Layers </summary>